Tenpi/Defuser/readme.md

 lineart, anime, manga, softedge, scribble, and original image (reference).
 By clicking on "reference image", it will also reference the input image rather than just the control image.
 "Guess mode" is an option that will try to guess the content if no prompt is provided.

+### X-Adapter

+X-Adapter lets you use lora models trained on SDv1 in SDXL.
+In the dropdown select a v1 checkpoint that it will cross adapt to.

 ### Patch Controls